Save Victoria's Connection with Sustainable Native Timbers.

 Government Plans are out of Touch.

-The government's decision to completely halt timber harvesting in native forests does not align with independent expert advice or community preferences.
+The government's decision to completely halt timber harvesting in native forests does not align with indigenous aspirations, independent expert advice or community preferences.

 Plantations: saviour or silver lining?